Links

 - Mega City Comics

-Publishers and Suppliers
+Publishers and Suppliers in the UK

-Contact email: - Classical Comics are publishing a number of Shakespeare's plays.
+- Classical Comics are publishing a number of Shakespeare's plays.
 There are three different versions, ranging from full text to quick text.
 In addition they offer a growing number of adaptations of classic literature.

 - Titan Books